Role of Advanced Therapies in Arthritis

 “In the 1980s and 1990s, the goal was to control disease activity as much as we could, but now our goal is to treat these diseases aggressively early on to prevent progression, downstream consequences including heart risks and the need for surgery,” says Linda A. Russell, MD, an assistant attending physician at the Hospital for Special Surgery in New York City.

 There is no cure for RA, PsA or ankylosing spondylitis (AS).
-But by pairing the right medicines with the right person and not being afraid to make changes, remission – no signs of active disease — is possible for many.
+But by pairing the right disease-modifying antirheumatic drug (DMARD) with the right person and not being afraid to make changes, remission – no signs of active disease – is possible for many.
+There are three types of DMARDs: conventional DMARDs, biologics and targeted DMARDs.

 Biologics work on specific parts of the immune system, making them more precise than traditional DMARDs.
 These powerful medicines are given as a shot or in a doctor’s office through an IV (intravenous infusion).
 “Most often, patients take these drugs with methotrexate, as the mix of medicines is more helpful than either alone,” says Dr. Russell.